 This year’s awards will see dozens more films and filmmakers recognised for execellence in a variety of fields.
 This is everything we know about the Oscars 2023 so far:

 The live awards show will be filmed at the Dolby Theatre in the Ovation Hollywood shopping mall in Los Angeles, California.
 The theatre has hosted the Academy Awards ceremony almost every year since it first opened - the 74th Academy Awards was the first to be held there in March 2002.

 American talk show host Jimmy Kimmel will present the Oscars this year - it is the first time since 2018 that the ceremony had a single host.
 Kimmel previously hosted the show on two occasions - in 2017 and 2018.

 Chris Rock claimed last year that he had been asked to host this year’s awards show, but refused.
 Rock was slapped in the face by Will Smith during his presentation for the Best Documentary Feature award, after making a joke about Smith’s wife Jada.
 As a result of the attack, Smith - who went on to win Best Actor minutes later - was banned from all Academy events for 10 years and will therefore not attend this year’s ceremony.

 When will the Oscars 2023 nominees be announced?

 Voting for Oscar nominees will open on Thursday 12 January and close on Tuesday 17 January.
-The full list of nominees will be revealed to the public on Tuesday 24 January.
-Last year there were 24 award categories - this year there are expected to be 23.
+The full list of nominees was revealed to the public on Tuesday 24 January.
+Last year there were 24 award categories - this year there are 23.